 - DialTimeout, RPCTimeout: Specify the timeouts of creating connections and establishing streams. - ReplicationBufferSize: the maximum number of bytes that can be allocated for each in-memory buffer used for block replication from other cluster nodes.
 Each channel has its own memory buffer.
 Defaults to 20971520 which is 20MB. - PullTimeout: the maximum duration the ordering node will wait for a block to be received before it aborts.
 Defaults to five seconds. - ReplicationRetryTimeout: The maximum duration the ordering node will wait between two consecutive attempts.
 Defaults to five seconds. - ReplicationBackgroundRefreshInterval: the time between two consecutive attempts to replicate existing channels that this node was added to, or channels that this node failed to replicate in the past.
 Defaults to five minutes. - TLSHandshakeTimeShift: If the TLS certificates of the ordering nodes expire and are not replaced in time (see TLS certificate rotation below), communication between them cannot be established, and it will be impossible to send new transactions to the ordering service.
 To recover from such a scenario, it is possible to make TLS handshakes between ordering nodes consider the time to be shifted backwards a given amount that is configured to TLSHandshakeTimeShift.
-This setting only applies when a separate cluster listener is in use.
-If the cluster service is sharing the orderer's main gRPC server, then instead specify TLSHandshakeTimeShift in the General.TLS section.
+In order to be as uninvasive as possible, this configuration option only effects ordering nodes that use a separate gRPC server for their intra-cluster communication.
+If your cluster is communicating via the same gRPC server that is used to service clients and peers, you need to first reconfigure your orderer by additionally setting general.cluster.ListenPort, general.cluster.ListenAddress, ServerCertificate and ServerPrivateKey, and then restarting the orderer in order for the new configuration to take effect.